Shingles - CARP

 Older couple wearing masks and walking in forest during Autumn

 Shingles is the name commonly used for herpes zoster, an infection that shows up as a painful skin rash with blisters, usually on part of one side of the body (left or right), often in a strip.
-Shingles is caused by the varicella zoster virus.
+Shingles is caused by the varicella zoster virus, the same virus that causes chicken pox.

 One in three Canadians will get shingles in their lifetime, and it can lead to loss of vision or debilitating nerve pain.

-Like the flu and pneumonia, shingles affects older people worst—2/3 of all shingles cases occur in adults over age 50.
+Like other preventable diseases, shingles particularly impacts older people —2/3 of all shingles cases occur in adults over age 50.

 • There are about 130,000 cases in Canada every year, with nearly 1 in 3 people developing shingles in their lifetime